citp/privacy-policy-historical/t/th/the/theglobeandmail.com.md

 ### _Internet Aspects:_

-Personal Information may be collected when a user conducts activities on or related to all websites of Globe Companies ("Globe Companies Sites") or related to services made available on the Globe Companies Sites ("Globe Companies Services").
+Personal Information may be collected by Globe or third-party service providers on Globe's behalf.
 Although information collected, used or disclosed on the Internet as described below often does not constitute Personal Information (and to the extent that such is the case, then the obligations under the Globe Privacy Code do not extend to such information), Globe provides the details below about Internet aspects of Globe Companies Services for the purposes of disclosure about Globe Companies Services.

 _Internet Protocol Address (IP Address)_
 When the user's web browser requests a web page from another computer on the Internet, it automatically gives that computer the address where it should send the information.
 This address is called the computer's "IP address."
 For most users accessing the Internet from a dial-up Internet service provider (ISP), the IP address will be different every time the user logs on.